This page lists many of the vegetables featured throughout my website.

 Beetroot, also known by its botanical name of Beta vulgaris, is an easy to grow root vegetable, which can be sown outside, from March until the beginning of August, in the UK.
 There are a great many beetroot cultivars available, offering beetroot in a great many shapes, sizes, and colours.
 You might opt to sow … Continue Reading →

 Beta vulgaris ‘Chioggia’, is more commonly known as beetroot ‘Chioggia’.
 This is a beetroot cultivar with a pink-red outer skin.
-If you cut beetroot ‘Chioggia’ in half you’ll see that this beetroot has rings of pink and then white flesh inside.
+If you cut beetroot ‘Chioggia’ in half you’ll see that this beetroot has concentric rings of pink and white flesh inside.

 Broad beans, also known by their botanical name of Vicia faba, are a wonderfully easy to grow, delicious bean.
 The seeds of broad beans are very large in size, making them easy to sow.
 Broad beans are an ideal choice of vegetable to sow with children and anyone who finds handling small seeds rather fiddly. … Continue Reading →